 Non-Resident Ordinary Account (Savings Bank & Current Accounts)

-An NRO (Non-Resident Ordinary) Savings Account is savings products meant for Non-Resident Indians to park & manage his/her INR income earned in India.
-Any Resident Savings Account held by a resident prior to acquiring NRI status should be designated as an NRO account on leaving the country.
-NRO account has the convenience of internet banking for anywhere anytime banking.
+An NRO (Non-Resident Ordinary) Savings Account is savings products meant for Non-Resident Indians to park & manage his / her INR income earned in India.
+Any Resident Savings Account held by a resident prior to acquiring NRI status should be substituted by opening NRO account on leaving the country.
+NRO account has the convenience of internet banking for anywhere anytime access.

 - Anytime, anywhere account access through our any of our bank network and also from other banks ATM’s.